Pixel-and-Kraft/ss-hugo/README.md

 ## Notes

-- A work in progress
+- a work in progress
+- insight/feedback/PRs encouraged
 - It's true, we've yet to release any Hugo themes.
 But this is how we use Hugo for our own projects (due to the benefits of a hugo theme's module nature).
 Figured we might as well put it out there for others.
-- Insight/feedback/PRs encouraged

 ## Credit where it's due